-At the end of the on-site part of the inspection, the team will provide oral feedback to the partnership's leaders and governors.
-The partnership should invite representatives from the Welsh Government to this meeting.
-Partnership representatives may be invited to attend the meeting where appropriate.
+At the end of the on-site part of the inspection, the team will provide verbal feedback to college leaders.
+The college should invite representatives from the governing body (or other supervisory board) to this meeting.
 The feedback should focus on the main evaluations for each of the five inspection areas and the reasons for these.

-The feedback meeting provides the opportunity for leaders and governors (where appropriate) to hear and to reflect on the evaluations.
+The feedback meeting provides the opportunity for leaders to hear and to reflect on the evaluations.
 The feedback should focus on the strengths and areas for improvement and the factors that contribute to them.
-The reporting inspector should explain to the partnership that factual matters may be corrected and evaluations may be clarified, although they are not negotiable.
+The reporting inspector should explain to the college that factual matters may be corrected and evaluations may be clarified, although they are not negotiable.